 Finally, you will receive a written invoice that will itemize the charges and what parts are up for debate regarding how much involvement you would like in the move!

-What do I do to prepare for that, before the move?
+What do I do to prepare for that, before the moving company arrive?

 When you are preparing for the movers to get to your home, you need to prepare the appearance, the categorizing, and the organizing of the materials.